-It does feel a bit weighty, particularly for a wireless mouse that doesn't require a discrete battery, and unfortunately doesn't offer customisable weights.
+It does feel a bit weighty, particularly for a wireless mouse, and unfortunately doesn't offer customizable weights.
 While that means the Ironclaw feels just a hair more cumbersome than other, lighter wired mice, it also makes the mouse feel more significant and substantial.

 The size and shape of the thumb buttons have been tweaked, making it easy to rock your thumb upwards to press them but keeping them out of the way of accidental pinky clicks.
 Anyone looking for a small, light, or ambidextrous mouse: this should be your first stop.

 The Razer Viper Ultimate Wireless uses Razer's new Focus+ optical sensor that jacks the DPI all the way up to 20,000.
-That's the same as the Deathadder V2; pretty much higher than every other mouse here.
+That's the same as the Deathadder V2, but much higher than every other mouse here.